mmozuras/vim-github-comment/README.md

     git clone git://github.com/mattn/webapi-vim.git bundle/webapi

+## Setup

 Add the following into your ~/.vimrc

     let g:github_user = 'mmozuras'

-You can always run `help` to get more info:
+You can always run `help` to get more information about vim-github-comment:

     :help github-comment